-Statistics say that nearly 1/3 of Americans with allergies are allergic to cats and dogs.
+Statistics say that nearly 1/3 of Americans with allergies have an allergy to cats and dogs.
 Common cat allergies affect twice as many people as dog allergies.
-Surprisingly, it is not the fur or hair that is the problem.
+Surprisingly, it is not the fur or hair that causes the problem.

-Cat allergies are caused by proteins in the cat’s saliva, urine, and dander (dried flakes of skin.)
-If you begin having what seems to be a never-ending cold, sniffling and sneezing, it is best to go to an allergist to confirm whether it is your pet or something else that is causing the problem.
+The cat allergy culprit: Proteins in the cat’s saliva, urine, and dander (dried flakes of skin.)
+If you begin having what seems like a never-ending cold, sniffling and sneezing, you’d best go to an allergist to confirm whether it is your pet or something else that causes the problem.

 How Do You Know If Your Cat Is The Problem?

 You could be allergic to other things, such as dust motes or pollen.
 However, if you do have allergies, your cat can trigger symptoms to them.

 You may need to talk to your doctor to get a treatment plan that will make your symptoms less disruptive and uncomfortable.
 Even if the cause comes from something other than your cat, the doctor may suggest that you live without kitty for a few months to make sure the cat is not to blame.

 As one way to treat allergies, you can get a shot, though this will not always effective.
 Also, completing the treatment can take years, and these shots are not used for children under age five.

 Some studies have shown that infants exposed to animals at a very young age might be destined to develop allergies.
 However, a 2011 study found that babies who have lived with cats, especially during the first year of life, develop antibodies to the pet and were less likely to acquire an allergy later.